kyma-project/busola/docs/features.md

 * **GZIP** – is used to indicate whether a response from the backend server should be compressed or not.

-Backend feature.
-Cannot be modified at the cluster's ConfigMap level.
+> **NOTE:** It's a backend feature, so it cannot be modified at the cluster's ConfigMap level.

 Default settings: